 Other Ways to Find a Film Shoot in Hollywood

 Visitors in the know can spot a shoot in a second because they know what to look for.
 Here's the scoop so you'll know, too:

 At street intersections, look for a single, 8.5 x 11-inch sign, usually brightly colored, taped to a sign or post.
 Typically, it has one word representing the show printed in large letters, both right side up and upside down with an arrow in between.
 Back in the days when Malcolm in the Middle was filming, it would just say "Middle."
-The one on this page was for the 2012 movie Think Like a Man (TLAM).

 Another easy clue that something's going on nearby is trucks.
 Lots of them, the size of a U-Haul moving truck but plain white.
 For bigger productions, you may also see white trailers.
 If you find half a parking lot full of them, or even 2 or 3 parked close to each other on the street, something is probably going to be filmed in the vicinity.
 It might be a commercial, an independent film or almost anything else.
 It's easy enough to stop and see what's going on.
 As long as you stay out of the way, crews will generally let you watch.

 And here's another tip from someone who's seen it many times: One of the most popular filming locations in LA is downtown, especially Grand Avenue and especially on weekends.

 Filming Schedules: The "Shoot Sheet"